Difference Between FPGA and Microcontroller and Microprocessor

 1. FPGA is a field-programmable circuit, while microcontroller and microprocessor are not.

-2. FPGA can perform many tasks as per the requirements of the user, while microcontroller and microprocessor can only perform specified tasks configured by the manufacturer.
+2. FPGA can perform many tasks per the user’s requirements, while microcontroller and microprocessor can only perform specified tasks configured by the manufacturer.

-4. FPGAs are programmed using VHDL, and microcontrollers are programmed using C or C++ while microprocessors are programmed by assembly language.
+4. FPGAs are programmed using VHDL, and microcontrollers are programmed using C or C++, and microprocessors are programmed using assembly language.

-5. The power consumption of FPGA is the highest as compared to the microcontrollers and microprocessors.
+5. FPGA’s power consumption is the highest compared to the microcontrollers and microprocessors.

 References